CarpCap/hibernate-validator-plus/docs/usage_en.md

 ### 2.3 Using Def Groups

-A `*Def` interface extends its corresponding business group and `javax.validation.groups.Default`, for example:
+A `*Def` interface extends its corresponding business group and `jakarta.validation.groups.Default`, for example:

 ```java
 public interface CPostDef extends CPost, Default {